OAKLAND - Lovelle Mixon's relatives say they could tell his frustration was building inside.

 Mixon was ready to go back to prison, his grandmother Mary Mixon said, if only to get a new parole officer upon his release.

 But when he was stopped Saturday afternoon by two Oakland Police motorcycle police officers, Mixon apparently decided prison was not where he wanted to be.
 He shot at the officers killing both.
+Mixon then barricaded himself in his sister's apartment and killed two more officers as they tried to arrest him.

 For those simply reviewing his criminal history, the shootings Saturday were in-line with his past.